Salu Salo Recipes

 Leche Flan (Caramel Custard)

-There are so many ways to make leche flan.
+There are so many ways to make this delicious dessert.
 This recipe uses a mixture of sweetened condensed milk and evaporated milk.
 I also added grated lemon rind for extra taste and flavor.
-Leche flan is always my go-to dessert to make during holidays such as Easter, with my other favorites: pineapple glazed ham and pan de sal.
-Enjoy!Leche Flan (Caramel Custard)

 Leche Flan (Caramel Custard)